susansayre/eco280/content/en/materials/faq.md

 ### Where can I find links to recordings and class videos?

-Since this website is public, all links to videos are posted in the [#recordings](https://smi-eco280-02-202101.slack.com/archives/C019JD2AK7H) channel of our Slack workspace.
-I will try to also link them to the relevant days on the schedule page, but may miss some.
+Since this website is public, all links to Zoom recording videos are posted in the [#recordings](https://smi-eco280-02-202101.slack.com/archives/C019JD2AK7H) channel of our Slack workspace with access information.
+I will try to also link to these Slack posts from the relevant days on the schedule page, but may miss some.
+Please check the Slack channel if you can't find one.

+I will also be posted asynchronous video lessons via Panopto, which is connected to Moodle.
+You can see recent Panopto videos in the Panopto link on our (mostly empty) course Moodle page.
+I will also post direct links to these videos on Panopto on the schedule page.
+You can also access [the course Panopto page here](https://smith.hosted.panopto.com/Panopto/Pages/Sessions/List.aspx?folderID=9d42ac90-ae67-4f09-9b04-ac3001413f80).
+Once on this page, you should be able to access any of the video tutorials I've posted.

 ### Do I need to attend class synchronously?